Home Search Advice

 - Personal, financial or confidential Information of any kind

-I also recommend that you not share these details with neighbors, colleagues or casual friends.
+I also recommend that these details be kept private from neighbors, colleagues, or casual friends.
 Why?
-Real estate gossip travels far and wide and quickly.
+Real estate gossip travels far and wide quickly.
 When in doubt, “mum’s the word”!
 I will share more tips about how to protect your negotiating position during my home buyer consultation.

 Determine a realistic budget to ensure you can afford a new home and mortgage including annual expenses such as utilities, insurance, real estate tax and maintenance.

-If you plan to finance your new home, you need a mortgage pre-approval letter from a qualified lender to accompany an Offer to Purchase.
+If you plan to finance your new home, obtain a mortgage pre-approval letter from a qualified lender.
 Most sellers will not seriously consider an Offer to Purchase unless it includes a current mortgage pre-approval letter (if planning to finance the purchase).

 For a Condominium purchase, be sure to review with your mortgage lender the amount of monthly condo fee that works well for your budget.